thundercatchris/Major-Roads/README.md

-## How to
+# How to

-### Search
+## Search

-Search for a major road from the search field
+Search for a major road from the search field to display its current status.

-Favourite roads can be added by pressing the 'Star' button next to a returned road.
+Favourite roads can also be added by pressing the 'Star' button next to a returned road and then viewed in the Favourites tab.

 <img src=/images/IMG_1868.PNG width="300" height="650">

-### Favourites
+## Favourites

+As the API allows for multiple roads to be requested at the same time, a Favourites view has been included.
-The second tab displays any favourite roads you have added. these can be selected for further inforamtion and removed if required.
+The second tab displays any favourite roads you have added from previous searches. these can be selected for further information and removed from favourites if required.

 <img src=/images/IMG_1869.PNG width="300" height="650">